amitu/amitu.github.com/flash/events.md

 It is a common pattern to create a public Event subclass for every event emitting class, and store the event identifier string as a public static const attribute on this class.
-This facilitates in compile time code validation, as using string identified directly is error prone to typos.
+This facilitates in compile time code validation, as using string identifier directly is error prone to typos.

 Lets create a class that emits events, lets say we store some data in a data container, DataContainer, and this data container does validation on the data,